LaifsV1/YUP/README.md

 This should output a success message if the proof is valid, or output an error message with position data for where the checker failed.

-Syntax for proof files can be seen in the sample proofs provided, check [extra/sample_proofs] (/extra/sample_proofs).
+Syntax for proof files can be seen in the sample proofs provided, check [extra/sample_proofs](/extra/sample_proofs).

+For more information, check the [reference manual](/reference_manual.md).

 ### Syntax Highlighting